 The Flagship proudly proclaims itself the 'home of the Old Fashioned'.
 And with 200 labels of whisky behind the bar, you know it takes its tagline to heart.
 But instead of overwhelming diners with an impossible range of Old Fashioned variations, there are just four to choose from.
-There’s the Classic Old Fashioned, Wine of the South, Apple Tree and Sherry Cask Old Fashioned, all retailing at $22.
+There’s the Classic Old Fashioned, Wine of the South, Sherry Cask Old Fashioned and Journey of the West, all retailing at $22.
 But you're not feeling what's on the menu, the bartender can mix you something from the whiskies, gins or rums available on the shelf.

 For a refined wine and whisky experience, La Terre doesn't disappoint.
 But we warned, it's going to cost you.
 Japanese sommelier Daisuke Kawai – formerly from two-Michelin-starred Les Amis – recommends only the best bottles to pair with your meal.
 And that's no easy task given that the wine list has thousands of bottles of champagnes, red and whites and whiskies.
 Depending on what you order, prices can hit the thousands too, with a 1999 bottle of Henri Jayer Vosne-Romanee Cros Parantoux from Burgundy, a headline-grabbing hot favourite at wine auctions, topping the price list at $23,006.